 There are three means of communicating with a Tator deployment: REST requests, object storage requests, and the Kubernetes API.
-REST requests are load balanced and proxied by NGINX.
-They are the primary means of communicating with Tator.
-Authorization for REST requests is discussed in detail below.
+REST requests are the primary means of communicating with Tator that are load balanced and proxied by NGINX.
 Object storage requests are made using presigned URLs provided by REST requests.
 Those requests may be made directly to the object storage service, or the object storage service may be proxied by NGINX.
-The process of obtaining presigned URLs and performing a file download or upload are discussed later.
 And finally, the Kubernetes API gives administrative access to a Tator deployment.
 The Kubernetes API is protected by SSL encryption and can typically be accessed only by the maintainer of a Tator deployment.

 Tator is deployed using a package manager for Kubernetes called Helm.
 Creating or updating a Tator deployment starts with building necessary docker images, which include a backend image and a client image for performing asynchronous work such as transcodes.
 The images are pushed to a docker container registry.
 Helm then reads a local configuration file in YAML format and uses it to create Kubernetes objects.
 The configuration file includes sensitive data for accessing services such as the container registry, databases, and object storage.
 This data is stored in Kubernetes using “Secret” objects and is made available to containers as necessary using environment variables or mounted files.
 These values are only accessible via the Kubernetes API.